EphemeralSpace/docs/src/design/masks.md

 - **Jester**: Masks that have some effect on being killed by another player.
 Examples: [parasite](masks/crew/parasite.md), [phantom](masks/crew/phantom.md).
 - **Swapper**: Masks that swap masks with another target on some condition.
 Examples: [parasite](masks/crew/parasite.md).
 - **Guesser**: Masks which have some effect when successfully guessing another player's mask--useful for enforcing hidden role gameplay.
 Examples: none, atm.
-- **Converter**: Masks which convert another player to a certain mask on some condition.
+- **Converter**: Masks which convert another player to a certain mask or give them additional objectives on some condition.
 Should be very uncommon, *especially* duplicating masks.
 Examples: [subverter](masks/traitor/subverter.md).
 - **Copier**: Masks which copy other masks on some condition.
 Examples: [cannibal](masks/crew/cannibal.md).
 - **Giver**: Masks which center around creating and disseminating items to others for some purpose.
 Examples: [arms dealer](masks/crew/arms-dealer.md), [fruit vendor](masks/crew/fruit-vendor.md).
 - **Sabotager**: Masks whose objectives revolve around engaging in some kind of malicious activity that generally harms others and leads to direct conflict.
 Examples: [animal hater](masks/crew/animal-hater.md), [arsonist](masks/crew/arsonist.md).